dhis2/training-docs/content/tracker_config/tg_programaccess.md

 guide or “cheatsheet” WHILE doing the demo, to help the trainer remember all the steps and the flow of the demo.

 ## Background

+ In this section we will discuss a security feature (breaking the glass) a quick means when a person does not have access to certain features or part of program to get a quick access when necessary.

+ This means it is possible to override the ownership privelege of the program that was configured witn an access level protected.
+Any user will be able to temporarily gain access to the program related data, if the user specifies a reason for accessing the tracked entity-program data.

+In this demo, we will use both program configuration set as open level access and closed level access.

 ## Preparation